Friday the 13th

 Right from the creepy opening, Cunningham attempts to put the audience on edge.
 Boasting uneasy Point Of View shots of someone skulking around a summer camp at night, watching sleeping children and spying on randy counsellors, he starts as he means to go on.
 The film is loaded with sinister POV shots, as characters are spied on from around corners, through branches and between curtains.
 We immediately get the sense that a threatening presence is lurking just off-screen the entire time, waiting to pounce.
 It’s obvious this is a low budget, somewhat gritty affair – and as such, it feels more believable; the cheapness has a touch of Cinéma vérité about it.
 Adding to this is the effectively realised sense of isolation that permeates proceedings.
 The quiet lakeside and sun-dappled forests are fine during daylight hours, but when night falls – the sense of unseen menace becomes unavoidably conspicuous.
 Cunningham heaps on the atmosphere and sense of dread - the sounds of the night – owls, insects – the storm, the dark forest engulfing the fragile light from the little cabins, which seem so unsecure.
 All this, combined with an unshakable sense of isolation, a frenzied soundtrack and THAT whispering, ensure things remain very spooky indeed.

-While the characters are mainly comprised of 'types', drawn with the broadest of strokes, the young cast (including a then unknown Kevin Bacon) are all enthusiastic and likable and their performances are naturalistic and restrained enough to help flesh out their paper thin characters.
+While the characters are mainly drawn with the broadest of strokes, the young cast (including a then unknown Kevin Bacon) are all enthusiastic and likable and their performances are naturalistic and restrained enough to help flesh out their paper thin characters.
 Much of the second act depicts them carrying out various domestic duties, blissfully unaware of the danger they’re in.
 The mundanity of their day-to-day tasks and routines heighten the ‘believability’ of their situation as well as adding a sense of voyeurism and mounting suspense.
 Only Alice (Adrienne King) – who reveals early on she has some issues back home she ‘needs to straighten out’ - emerges as the most rounded character.
 And that’s not really saying much.
-Still, some pretty intellectual conversations abound, adding a rich sense of depth to the characters; for example the scene in which they hypothesise which flavour of ice-cream they’d each be if they could be any flavour they liked.
-But hey, we’re not here for intricate character studies and careful nuance – we wanna see blood!
+Still, some pretty intellectual conversations abound, adding a rich sense of depth to the characters; for example the scene in which they hypothesise about which flavour of ice-cream they’d each be if they could be.
+But hey, we’re not here for intricate character studies and careful nuance – we wanna be terrified!
 A couple of kills are left off screen, though the one’s we do see are crowd-pleasingly gruesome – an axe to the face, a spear through the throat.

 The tranquillity of the closing scene, with Alice drifting in the boat, surrounded by the ethereal beauty of the forest and rippling lake – the police arriving on the shore and calling out to her - is disrupted by one of the best well-timed shock-jump moments in cinema history.
 Sure, Cunningham ripped off Carrie, but he did it with such gusto that he ensured many a pair of pants were well and truly shitten!